Fatima Jinnah: Political career

 Fatima accompanies her brother, Muhammad Ali Jinnah, as he arrives in Lahore in 1948 to discuss the Kashmir crisis.

 Fatima accompanied her brother to every public appearance that he made.
 She travelled to London, England in 1930, returned to Bombay for a year, and then went back to England in 1931, where she lived for four years.
-After she moved back to India, Muhammad Ali sought to make an independent homeland for Indian Muslims.
-She actively supported and campaigned for that cause.
-Muhammad Ali acknowledged her contribution, especially when she stood by him during difficult times, offering encouragement and care.
-She attended the Lahore session of the All-India Muslim League in March 1940.
+After they returned to India, Fatima began participating directly in the activities of the All-India Muslim League in support of her brother's political efforts.
+Muhammad Ali later acknowledged the importance of Fatima's encouragement and support in his most important political decisions.

+She first attended a session of the All-India Muslim League in 1937 and subsequently attended all of its annual sessions from 1940 onwards, including the Lahore session in March 1940, during which she assumed responsibility for organising women in support of the League.
 In February 1941, she helped organise the All India Muslim Women Students Federation in Delhi.
-Although she never held political office, Fatima played an important role in supporting Muhammad Ali, particularly during his illness in 1943, which helped him continue his efforts toward the creation of Pakistan.
+According to Lawrence Ziring, although Fatima never held political office, she played an important role in supporting Muhammad Ali, particularly during his illness in 1943.
+Ziring writes that her support helped him continue his efforts toward the creation of Pakistan.
 She supported the Two-nation theory, which subsequently played a crucial role in the creation of Pakistan in 1947.
-She served as a member of the Working Committee of the Bombay Provincial Muslim League and remained in that capacity until 1947.
+She served on the Working Committee of the Bombay Provincial Muslim League until 1947.

-On 11 August 1947, Fatima attended the first session of the Constituent Assembly of Pakistan from the visitor's gallery, symbolising her unwavering support for Muhammad Ali, who was elected its president.

-She also played a significant role in the settlement of Muhajirs in the new state of Pakistan.
+In August 1947, Fatima accompanied Muhammad Ali on his flight from Delhi to Karachi and stepped onto the soil of the newly independent state of Pakistan with him.
+On 11 August 1947, Fatima watched from the visitors' gallery as the Constituent Assembly of Pakistan held its inaugural session, during which Muhammad Ali was elected its president.
+She assisted in the settlement of Muhajirs in the newly established state of Pakistan.

 Role in women's movement

-Fatima played a significant role in mobilising Muslim women during the Pakistan Movement.
-At a time when most Muslim women were confined to household work and not actively involved in politics, her leadership helped change this dynamic.
-A separate women's organisation within the All-India Muslim League was created for that purpose.
-The movement then was led by Fatima as she headed a procession of the Central Committee.
-She urged the Muslim women to join in the Pakistan Movement.
+Fatima mobilised Muslim women during the Pakistan Movement.
+At a time when most Muslim women were confined to household work and were not actively involved in politics, her leadership helped change this dynamic.
+A separate women's organisation was established within the All-India Muslim League for this purpose, and Fatima led its activities, including heading processions organised by the Central Committee.
+She also urged Muslim women to participate in the Pakistan Movement.

-She was leading a movement that brought thousands of women into the fold of the Muslim League; the movement came to be termed as women's movement.
-The women's movement was started by Fatima; she trained women for the forthcoming challenges and provided them training of National Guards, first aid training, etc., and also opened some educational institutes for them.
-In 1947, during the Civil disobedience movementagainst the Unionist Government of Punjab Province, the women in Lahore, under her leadership, were involved in processions and courting arrests.
-During the transfer of power in 1947, Fatima formed the Women's Relief Committee, which later formed the nucleus for the All Pakistan Women's Association.
+Fatima's efforts brought thousands of women into the fold of the Muslim League, giving rise to what became known as the women's movement.
+She trained women to meet the challenges ahead, providing instruction in first aid and service in the National Guards, and established educational institutions for them.
+In 1947, during the civil disobedience movement against the Unionist Government of Punjab Province, women in Lahore participated in processions and courted arrest under her leadership.
+Later that year, amid the transfer of power, Fatima established the Women's Relief Committee, an organisation that later evolved into the All Pakistan Women's Association.